Universities with Master's Degrees in Structural Engineering: How to Choose

 Master of Engineering in Structural Engineering

-The M.Eng in Structural Engineering focuses on preparing students for professional practice as a structural engineer.
+The Master of Engineering in Structural Engineering program focuses on preparing students for professional practice as a structural engineer.
 Students graduating from the program may seek licensure (P.E).
 Licensure requirements may vary by state and information can be found on the NCEES (National Council of Examiners for Engineering and Surveying) website (www.ncees.org).

 Programs often encourage or require students to minor in a subject with professional emphasis.
-The M.Eng requires about 30 credit hours of coursework.
+The degree requires about 30 credit hours of coursework.
 At the end of most programs, students complete a structural engineering project, often accompanied by a report or presentation.
+Individuals may take courses in:

-Related to Universities Offering Masters Degrees in Structural Engineering: How to Choose
+Related to Universities with Master's Degrees in Structural Engineering: How to Choose

 - Recently Updated